CrazySignals/CrazySignals.github.io/_pages/about.md

 Research Experience
 ======
 * Jan.
-2023 – Present: Asynchronous superposition to suppress backscattering signal under the Poisson channel
+2023 – Mar.
+2024: Asynchronous superposition to suppress backscattering signal under the Poisson channel
   * Evaluated the BER performance of the opposite signal at the receiving end using the HMM model combined with the Viterbi decoding algorithm by simulation.
   * Proposed a method of state transfer to further improve the communication performance of full-duplex links when the backscattering signal is known.